ShannonJTaylor/12-ReactPortfolio/README.md

     ```
 5. Open the browser at http://localhost:5173 to view the app.

+6. Use Netlify to deploy the site live.

 ## Usage
 Once the app is running locally, you can interact with various sections: